Certificate issuance

 Certificate profiles

-PKIaaS certificate issuance is always in the context of a certificate profile.
-These profiles are:
+PKIaaS performs certificate issuance within the context of a certificate profile.
+Each profile:

-- Referenced by name in the certificate issuance requests.
+- Gets referenced by name in certificate‑issuance requests.

 Subscriber key algorithms

 PKIaaS supports RSA and EC subscriber certificate key algorithms.
-PKIaaS is validated to sign certificates that use the following algorithms for their public key.
+PKIaaS supports signing certificates that use the following public‑key algorithms.

 - ECDSA P-256